mesosphere/dcos-commons/frameworks/cassandra/docs/limitations.md

 Apache Cassandra's native TLS, authentication, and authorization features are not supported at this time.

-## Overlay networks
+## Virtual networks

-When the DC/OS Cassandra Service is deployed on a virtual network, the configuration cannot be updated after installation.
+When the DC/OS Cassandra Service is deployed on a virtual network, the service may not be switched to host networking without a full re-installation.
+The same is true for attempting to switch from host to virtual networking.

 ## Data Center Name